luluzhou1/alinush.github.io/_posts/2024-04-26-How-to-reshare-a-secret.md

 In other words, they want to $t'$-out-of-$n'$ reshare $s$.

 Importantly, they want to do this without leaking $s$ or any info about the current $t$-out-of-$n$ sharing of $s$.
-A technique for this was (originally?) introduced by Cachin et al.[^CKLS02] and involves four steps:
+A technique for this, whose origins are (likely?) in the BGW paper[^BGW88], is described by Cachin et al.[^CKLS02] and involves four steps:

 1. Each _old_ player $i$ first _"shares their share"_ with the **new** $n'$ players: i.e., randomly sample a degree-$(t'-1)$ polynomial $\color{green}{r_i(X)}$ that shares their $s_i$:
 \begin{align}